 The Production Finance Market (PFM) is our annual two-day financing event for film, run in association with the BFI London Film Festival.
-The Market will take place from 12-13 October 2021 and due to the COVID-19 pandemic will once again take place fully online.
+The Market will take place in person from 11-12 October 2022.

 From encouraging new business relationships to attaching international sales companies and securing various forms of investments in companies and film projects, PFM is invaluable for producers and financiers alike.

 The PFM is focused on feature film projects, including Animation and feature documentaries and has two distinct strands.

 The main strand of the PFM is for projects with budgets above €1m and focuses on curated one-to-one meetings.

 The New Talent strand (NTS) is for feature projects with budgets below €1m and includes pitch training and project mentoring as part of its programme.

 Please note for documentary projects only: if you are applying to the New Talent Strand due to your budget being lower than €1m, but you feel your experience level may be suited to the Main market, you will have an option to specify if you would also like your application to be considered for the Main market.